marcusoftnet/koaVote/README.md

 ## Todo
 ### The model clean up
-* The votes should have an array of tags, for searching
+* The votes should have an array of tags, for searching - DONE
-* The question should just prefill the vote with tags
+* The question should just prefill the vote-page with tags - DONE
 * The hospital field should go away, and instead be a tag
 * The results should NOT be /question/result, but just /result ** optionally prefilled with tags from the question
 ** date span